kekse1/count.php/README.md

 `x` and `y` are just moving the text along this both axis (in px).

 `v` is the space above and below the text, `h` is to the left and the right.
-They both can also be negative values - as long as the resulting image won't rest up with size <1.. in this case there'll be an error.
+They both can also be negative values.

 `size` is a font size (in 'pt' or 'px' - not sure atm).. and the `font` needs to be installed in the `FONTS` directory, as `.ttf`.
 The parameter is normally without '.ttf' extension, but CAN be so, too..